gram-blogposts/staging/_posts/2024-06-10-graphormer.md

 | GraphormerSMALL | 12.5M | 0.0778 | 0.1264 |
 | Graphormer | 47.1M | 0.0582 | 0.1234 |

+Notably, Graphormers did not encounter over-smoothing issues, with both training and validation errors continuing to decrease as model depth and width increased, thereby going beyond the *1-WL* test.
+In contrast, the Graph Transformer (GT) model showed no performance gain despite a significant increase in parameters from GT to GT-Wide, highlighting Graphormer's scaling capabilities.

 Further experiments for graph-level prediction tasks were performed on datasets from popular leaderboards like [OGBG](https://ogb.stanford.edu/docs/graphprop/#ogbg-mol) (MolPCBA, MolHIV) and [benchmarking-GNNs](https://paperswithcode.com/paper/benchmarking-graph-neural-networks) (ZINC) which also showed Graphormers consistently outperforming top-performing GNNs.

-### Comparing (not sure what to call this)
+By using the ensemble with [ExpC](https://arxiv.org/abs/2012.07219), Graphormer was able to reach a 0.1200 MAE and win the graph-level track in OGB Large-Scale Challenge.

+### Comparison against State-of-the-Art Molecular Representation Models

 Let's first take a look at [GROVER](https://arxiv.org/abs/2007.02835), a transformer-based GNN boasting 100 million parameters and pre-trained on a massive dataset of 10 million unlabeled molecules.
 GROVER's ability to extract rich structural and semantic information from unlabeled molecular data represented a significant leap in molecular representation learning.

 The authors further fine-tune GROVER on MolHIV and MolPCBA to achieve competitive performance along with supplying additional molecular features such as morgan fingerprints and other 2D features.
-Note that Random Forest model fitted on these models along yield a high score.
+Note that Random Forest model fitted on these features alone outperform that GNN model showing the huge boost in performance granted by the same.

 However Graphormer manages to outperform it consistently on the benchmarks without even using the additional features (known to boost performance), which showcases it increases expressiveness of complex information.